tmwoods21/Project-1/README.md

 User stories:
 -Needs:
-  3 rows, 3 columns
+  -3 rows, 3 columns
-  3 different characters
+  -3 different characters
-  mechanic for random choices
+  -mechanic for random choices
-  mechanic for choosing which 3 will be played button for start/restart button to stop/slow down how to get characters in 1 row and not continuously spin(set up of only row 2 for winner)
+  -mechanic for choosing which 3 will be played -button for start/restart
+  -button to stop/slow down
+  -how to get characters in 1 row and not continuously spin(set up of only row 2 for winner)

 Pseudocode: